 Central Air Conditioning Installation, Repair, and Maintenance Company

-Call today if you are interested in installing a brand new central A/C for your home.
+Call today if you want to install a brand new central A/C for your home.

-Whether you need a new central air conditioning installed, or need your central air conditioning repaired, Hilliside’s HVAC technicians have the training, certifications, and knowledge to repair these cooling systems.
+Whether you need a new central air conditioning installed or your central air conditioning repaired, Hilliside’s HVAC technicians have the training, certifications, and knowledge to repair these cooling systems.

 Why You Can Trust Hillside

 “I can always depend on your company for my heating and cooling needs.
 Excellent all-round company.
 Keep up keeping on.”

 Central air conditioners, often called “central air” or “split-system air conditioning,” circulate cool air through supply and return ducts.
 Supply ducts and registers (i.e., openings in the walls, floors, or ceilings covered by grills) carry cooled air from the air conditioner to the home.
 This cooled air becomes warmer as it circulates through the home, then flows back to the central air conditioner through return ducts and registers.
 To learn how central air conditioners compare to other cooling systems, check out the Energy Saver 101 Infographic: Home Cooling.

 Air conditioners help dehumidify the incoming air, but they may not achieve low humidity in extremely humid climates or where the air conditioner is oversized.
 Running a dehumidifier in your air-conditioned home will increase your energy use, both for the dehumidifier itself and because the air conditioner will require more energy to cool your house.
 A preferable alternative is a dehumidifying heat pipe, which can be added as a retrofit to most existing systems.

 If you have a central air system in your home, set the fan to shut off at the same time as the compressor, which is usually done by setting the “auto” mode on the fan setting.
 In other words, don’t use the system’s central fan to provide air circulation — use circulating fans in individual rooms.